Approximate Nearest Neighbors in the Space of Persistence Diagrams: Generating and Searching Persistence Keys

 \begin{remark} This vector could also correspond to a product of prime numbers, where $\{\sigma_j\}$ is an ordered set of $a$ prime numbers.
 Then, we have a unique integer $\prod_j \sigma_j^{v_j}$ for each vector $v=(v_1, v_2, \ldots, v_{a}) \in \Z^{a}$.
 Doing so would put us in the more conventional setting, where we have indices into a hash table instead of keys.
 However, we would then either need to have a pre-generated list of $a$ primes (which adds to our storage space) or must account for computing the primes (which adds time complexity). \end{remark}

-Suppose we snap-round $P$ before applying $\keyfcn$; a natural choice for rounding each $p \in P$ would be to one of the four lattice points defining the grid cell containing $p$.
-Formally: \begin{definition}[Snap Sets and Canonical Ordering] Given a lattice $\nLattice$ with lattice parameter~$\delta$, let $\snap{P}{\nLattice}$ denote the set of all possible snap-roundings of $P$ obtained by allowing each~$p \in P$ to snap-round to one of the lattice points within distance $\delta$ of $p$, i.e., one of the nearest four lattice points.
+Suppose we snap-round $P$ before applying $\keyfcn$; a natural choice for rounding each $p \in P$ would be to one of the four grid points defining the grid cell containing $p$.
+Formally:

+\begin{definition}[Snap Sets and Canonical Ordering] Given a grid $\nLattice$ with grid parameter~$\delta$, let $\snap{P}{\nLattice}$ denote the set of all possible snap-roundings of $P$ obtained by allowing each~$p \in P$ to snap-round to one of the grid points within $L_\infty$ distance $\delta$ of $p$, i.e., one of the grid points bounding the cell containing $p$.
+For example, points with finite coordinates lie within $\delta$ of four grid points, points with one infinite coordinate lie within $\delta$ of two grid points, and points with two infinite coordinates lie within $\delta$ of one grid point.
 Let $\delsnap{P}{\nLattice}$ denote the set of all snap-roundings of $P$ obtained by additionally allowing $p \in P$ distance less than or equal to $\delta$ from the diagonal to be optionally deleted; see \figref{noisydgm} for an example of points that are eligible for removal. \end{definition}

-Each point $p \in P$, not lying on a grid line, can snap to the four lattices defining the grid cell containing $p$.
+For the remainder of this paper, without loss of generality, we only consider points with four snap-roundings since points infinite coordinate values follow the same argument as points with a finite death time that are not too ``near the diagonal'', but with fewer snap-roundings.
+Each point~$p \in P$, not lying on a grid edge, can snap to the four grid points defining the grid cell containing~$p$.
 Then, we bound the number of snap-roundings for a fixed diagram: